erwinkn/erwinkn.github.io/content/tech/offline-ready/index.md

 ---
-title: 'Building offline ready apps: the scale of offline functionality'
+title: 'Building offline-ready apps: the scale of offline functionality'
 subtitle: 'Picking a solution, from caching to client-side databases'
 description: "Most apps could work really well without connectivity, but most of them don't.
-How do we start solving this problem?"
+We should be building more offline-ready software."
 author: 'Erwin Kuhn'
 url: /offline-ready/
 toc: true
 date: 2022-04-21
+keywords: ["offline", "web", "native", "development"]
 ---

 It's surprising how many apps simply bail out if you're not online.
 Make a quick test: grab your phone, turn off the network and open random apps.
 See how many of them even show you something, beyond an error message.